Lakers News: Latest on Kawhi Leonard Rumors, Carmelo Anthony and More

 It's all smoke and mirrors still when it comes to Leonard.

-The idea Leonard would only be traded to the Eastern Conference because the Spurs didn't want to face him often went out the window when it became apparent those teams would likely only have him for one year before he went and joined the Lakers.
+The idea Leonard would only be traded to the Eastern Conference went out the window when it became apparent those teams would likely only have him for one year before he joined the Lakers as a free agent.

-That left the Lakers as the lone possible trade target.
+That seemed to leave the Lakers as the lone possible trade destination.

 Or not.

-According to ESPN.com's Michael C. Wright on the Back to Back podcast on the Count The Dings Network, Leonard wants to go the Los Angeles Clippers, not Lakers.
+According to ESPN.com's Michael C. Wright on the Count The Dings network's Back to Back podcast, Leonard wants to go the Los Angeles Clippers instead.

 "The Lakers are not Kawhi's preferred destination anymore," Wright said.
 "He wants to go to the Clippers.
 Because he doesn't want to go and be second fiddle to LeBron.
 That's what I was told.
 I was told by somebody that would know.
 So right now the Clippers are where he wants to go."

-This new Thursday revelation flies directly in the face of a report from ESPN.com's Adrian Wojnarowski at the start of July: "Sources: As trade talks have unfolded, Kawhi Leonard's focus is unchanged: He wants to be a Laker."
+At the start of July, ESPN.com's Adrian Wojnarowski reported: "Sources: As trade talks have unfolded, Kawhi Leonard's focus is unchanged: He wants to be a Laker."

-But in a more recent report, Wojnarowski said the following on The Woj Pod (h/t LakersNation.com): "But now that LeBron is in L.A., I think the idea of going head-to-head with LeBron, to have (Kawhi) with the Clippers, him with the Lakers, and to maybe feel dwarfed by that, I'm told that's become far less appealing to him."
+On Wednesday, Wojnarowski said the following on The Woj Pod (h/t LakersNation.com): "But now that LeBron is in L.A., I think the idea of going head-to-head with LeBron, to have (Kawhi) with the Clippers, him with the Lakers, and to maybe feel dwarfed by that, I'm told that's become far less appealing to him."

 In other words, Leonard may love or hate the idea of teaming up with James.
-But he also may love or hate the idea of being James' rival in the same city and the risk of being overshadowed by him.
+But he also may love or hate the idea of being James' rival in the same city.

 Got all that?

-In the end, it doesn't much matter what Leonard does or doesn't like about the two teams in Los Angeles.
-The Spurs are going to seek out the best compensation regardless, with Yahoo Sports' Jordan Schultz recently reporting the Spurs wanted three first-round picks and players for Leonard from the Philadelphia 76ers.
+In the end, it doesn't much matter what Leonard does or doesn't like about the two teams in Los Angeles; the Spurs are going to seek out the best compensation regardless.
+Yahoo Sports' Jordan Schultz reported Sunday that the Spurs wanted three first-round picks and two players for Leonard from the Philadelphia 76ers.

-The Clippers simply don't have the same trade ammunition as the Lakers, but Johnson and the front office don't want to overpay while bidding against themselves.
+The Clippers don't have the same trade ammunition as the Lakers, but Johnson and the front office don't want to overpay while bidding against themselves.

 Carmelo Anthony Interested?